This post may contain affiliate links. Read my full disclosure policy.

-• veggie broth or chicken broth
+• Veggie broth or chicken broth

 • Optional Garnishes: truffle oil, fresh basil ribbons, toasted pine nuts, toasted bread crumbs, or olives.